Castle Bromwich Aerodrome

 Castle Bromwich Aerodrome was an early airfield, situated to the north of Castle Bromwich in the West Midlands of England.
 The site now falls within the City of Birmingham.

 History

-Creation to 1937
+The early years; 1909 to 1937

 A large piece of Warwickshire grassland (Castle Bromwich playing fields) became the privately owned Castle Bromwich aerodrome, when Alfred P Maxfield flew the first aeroplane in the Birmingham area in September 1909.
 In 1911, Bentfield C Hucks flew a Bleriot monoplane and gave passenger flights.
 The Midland Aero Club established itself, and a hangar was built for the aeroplanes.
 It became a stopping place during early air races.
 At the start of World War I the War Office requisitioned the airfield for use by the Royal Flying Corps and flying schools in 1914, when proper roads and buildings were established.

 In 1915 No. 5 Reserve Aeroplane Squadron was formed, later becoming the No 5 Training Squadron.
 Nine other Royal Flying Corps and Royal Air Force squadrons resided at the airfield during and just after World War I: